I had an unplanned pregnancy.

 2. Start Preparing Now

 Don’t wait until the last minute to figure things out.
 Sure, you may not have planned to get pregnant, but that doesn’t mean you can’t plan from there on out.
 Start researching the things you’ll encounter while pregnant.
-Start formulating a birth plan (be aware that it can change last minute though!).
+Start formulating a birth plan (be aware that it can change at the last minute though!).

 The more prepared you become, the less nervous you will find yourself.
 By being thoroughly educated about your pregnancy, you can tame any fear and be prepared for whatever comes your way.